nakkaya/emacs/readme.md

 ### Docker Setup

-There is a Docker image built from this repository that contains Emacs 29 with all packages AOT compiled.
-Image runs as user `core` replace your username as required.
+There is a Docker image built from this repository that contains Emacs
+30. Image runs as user `core` replace your username as required.

     docker pull nakkaya/emacs:latest